Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

 and making this bot was the best solution I could come up at the time.
 ### Other solutions I tried include:
 1. Streaming through the web version
-    - Tried in Chromium
+    - ~~Tried in Chromium~~
-        - Even the `Share audio` button does not work when sharing a tab
+        - ~~Even the `Share audio` button does not work when sharing a tab~~
-    - Tried in Firefox
+    - ~~Tried in Firefox~~
-        - Discord normally won't let you, so I had to set the user agent to represent Chromium
+        - ~~Discord normally won't let you, so I had to set the user agent to represent Chromium~~
+            - ~~UPDATE: user agenet spooffing is no longer needed~~
-    - Even on Windows, streaming using the web version in Chrome does not capture audio
+    - ~~Even on Windows, streaming using the web version in Chrome does not capture audio~~
-        - Even when streaming just a tab and checking `Share audio` button
+        - ~~Even when streaming just a tab and checking `Share audio` button~~
-    - Not sure if this is broken in the web app or the Chrome/Chromium is broken.
+    - ~~Not sure if this is broken in the web app or the Chrome/Chromium is broken.~~
-        - If on the web app, perhaps a browser extension can fix this?
-I'm not good enough to make one
+        - ~~If on the web app, perhaps a browser extension can fix this?
+I'm not good enough to make one~~
+        - ~~UPDATE: this was a bug with discord~~
-    - UPDATE, I reported this [bug](https://bugs.discord.com/T956) and they partially fixed it. it applies noise suppression on it.
+    - UPDATE, I reported this [bug](https://bugs.discord.com/T956) and after deveral months, they marked it as fixed, around the time they added this feature to mac.
+        - But it applies noise suppression on it.
+But at the time I reported it, it transported no audio at all.
+Maybe this will be fixed in few weeks? if not I will just file a new bug report.
+        - But having this only limits us to screensharing browser tabs with sound.
+It's better than nothing I guess.
+            - Maybe we could use obs/ffmpeg to stream to a browser tab and screenshare a playback of that? we could also locally mute the tab while it's still sharing audio
 2. Running Windows version of Discord in wine.
     - The screenshare would not work.
 The `DiscordHookHelper.exe` would crash.
       Tried various options relating to Hardware acceleration on/off, didn't help.